HenryPenton/train_dashboard/SETUP.md

 ## 2. Environment Variables

-- List required variables and their purpose in `.env`.
+- List required variables and their purpose in `.env` or in the docker compose file.
 - Example:

   ```env